To Empower Your Scrum Teams, Provide Mission Protection

 “This should only take you a few minutes….”
 We’ve all heard that before!
 It’s the usual preamble when a Stakeholder is “asking” you to add extra, unplanned work into the current Sprint…work that was never prioritized in refinement, hasn’t been written into a clear Story, assumes an effort that hasn’t been properly sized, and doesn’t take account of any hidden dependencies or implications by the so-called “quick fix!”

 Definition: A backchannel is a covert route for passing information.
 Backchanneling in a business happens when a Stakeholder leverages his or her influence behind the scenes with a Team member in order to shortcut the Team’s work queue to advance their own priorities.
+In other words, backchanneling signals a failure to provide mission protection.

 Well-Formed Teams And Backchanneling